RWS/Sdl-Community/ApplyStudioProjectTemplate/README.md

 - Verification
 - File Types

-* - it's possible to merge the lists of translation and terminology providers
+*it's possible to merge the lists of translation and terminology providers

 The settings can be applied to either the active project or all selected projects in the projects view.